quick-lab/SARS-CoV-2/README.md

 `primer_number`: This allows multiple primers to contribute to the same amplicon.
 The base primer is numbered 0, with each new alt sequentially increasing

 `weight`: The ratio between primer concentration within its pool, and its amplicon's coverage.
-When pooling than can stand in for uL of each primer.
+When pooling this can stand in for uL of each primer.

 `uL_to_make_100uL`: If X amount of each primer at 100uM is added to its corresponding pool, both pools stocks will will come to 100uL